mwbowers/mwbowers.github.io/articles/zebra-stripe-subfiles.md

 <br>

 >Note: You may have more than one subfile on the Page.
-Adding the same "zebra-stripe-subfile" class to each subfile will every one of the instances.
+Adding the same "zebra-stripe-subfile" class to each subfile will affect every one of the instances.
 (Or you can have different class names with different CSS rules, if so desired).